A Summary of Common Tomato Production Challenges & Issues

 The species of nematodes that infect tomato plants receive their name from the galls, or knots, they cause to form on the roots.
 Roots with galls are less effective at taking up nutrients and water.
 As a result, the plants become stunted, less vigorous, and produce lower yields.

 Not all issues with tomatoes are caused by pests or diseases.
-Environmental or nutritional pressures can also disrupt the normal processes of the tomato plant and lead to a number of disorders that compromise plant health and/or fruit quality and yield.
+Both environmental and nutritional pressures can also disrupt the normal processes of the tomato plant and lead to a number of disorders that compromise plant health and/or fruit quality and yield.

 - Blossom end rot

-Blossom end rot occurs at the blossom end of the fruit and can be identified by a brown, sunken area at the bottom of the fruit.
-The cause, as with tipburn in lettuce and brassica crops, is a localized calcium deficiency.
+Blossom end rot in its early stages can be identified by a sunken, brown, water-soaked area toward the base of the fruit.
+As it enlarges the spot takes on a dark, leathery appearance.
+As with tipburn in lettuce and brassica crops, the underlying cause of blossom end rot is a localized calcium deficiency.

-The following practices can help prevent blossom end rot in tomatoes:
+The following practices can help to offset contributing factors and prevent blossom end rot in tomatoes:

-- Test soil and modify accordingly, preferably the season before planting.
+- Test the soil and modify accordingly, preferably the season before planting.
+High or low soil pH, high soil salt levels, and rarely, low calcium levels in the soil can be contributing factors.
 Maintain soil pH of 6.5 to 6.8 to optimize the plant's ability to take up nutrients.
-Ensure adequate levels of nitrogen, phosphorus, and calcium levels in particular.
+Ensure adequate levels of nitrogen, phosphorus, and calcium in particular.
+Ensure adequate soil drainage to help prevent salt build-up.

-- Maintain uniform soil moisture throughout the growing season.
+- The more common key contributing factor is moisture stress, so it is essential to maintain uniform soil moisture throughout the growing season.
 Do not allow plants to wilt.
-If the plant does not receive enough water it cannot transport calcium and other nutrients to the fruit.
+If the plant does not receive enough water it cannot transport calcium and other nutrients through the plant to the fruit.
+The use of drip irrigation or a soaker hose can help provide more even, consistent moisture and nutrient transport.

-Fruits affected by blossom end rot will not recover and should be discarded.
-Provided adequate watering and fertilization, however, subsequent fruit development will be normal.
+Most often seen in paste tomatoes,fruits affected by blossom end rot will not recover and should be removed and discarded, to allow your plants to channel their resources into the growth and development of the remaining fruit.
+If provided adequate watering and fertilization, subsequent fruit development will be normal.

 - Cracking, splitting, and catfacing